upbound/docs/content/all-spaces/disconnected-spaces/quickstart/_index.md

 If you chose to create a public ingress, you also need to [create a DNS record](#create-a-dns-record) for the load balancer of the public facing ingress.
 Do this before you create your first control plane.

-You are ready to [create your first managed control plane](#create-your-first-managed-control-plane) in your Space.
+You are ready to [create your first managed control plane](#create-your-first-managed-control-plane) in your Disconnected Space.

 {{< /tab >}}